Faced with possible EU fine, GE says acted in good faith

-BRUSSELS, July 6 General Electric said on Thursday that it had acted in good faith to meet EU disclosure requirements, after the European Commission accused the company of providing misleading information during a merger deal.
+BRUSSELS General Electric (GE.N) said on Thursday that it had acted in good faith to meet EU disclosure requirements, after the European Commission accused the company of providing misleading information during a merger deal.

 "We believe we acted in good faith to meet the EC disclosure requirements and there was no intent to mislead," GE said in a statement.